tecton-ai-ext/sliding_window_transformation/README.md

 custom aggregations.

 ## Example
-Given a series of transactions, we want a list of merchants over 3 days with a `slide_interval` of 1 day.
+Given a series of transactions, we want a list of merchants visited over the last 3 days with a `slide_interval` of 1 day.

 | Timestamp  | user_id | merchant_id |
 |------------|---------|-------------|